What is Program Management?

 The above question is pretty common.
 Most companies will start out with a number of project managers on their payroll and get along swimmingly for years.
 Projects come and go like clockwork.
-Systems and processes have been put in place to expeditiously take care of project work and treat it like child’s play.
+Systems, processes and project management applications have been put in place to expeditiously take care of project work and treat it like child’s play.
 Everyone gets along with each other very well and the teams have mutual respect for each other.

 Sounds like the perfect scenario…and it is, but believe it or not something is missing.
 Business is being left on the table.
 The Sales team has moved on to bigger (and potentially more lucrative) accounts and project managers are so mired in the details that it’s hard for them to see the bigger picture.
 There are always business development opportunities with established clients for a number of reasons.

 - First, your company has established a good working relationship with the client.
 You are seen in the role of a trusted advisor that can help them solve their problems.

 - Second, you have a unique vantage point that someone from the outside may not have.
 You can see the inner-workings and areas that could use some improvement within the client.

 - Finally, if your company has done its job well, you will find that you know that companies business and systems better than even they do.
 On the surface, this is surprising, but it makes sense.
 Your company focuses on the big picture and how everything works together, while those of your client are focused on just their individual piece of the puzzle.

 There’s a lot of potential for new business here.
 But, if the sales people are busy selling and the project managers are busy managing, how can this be realized?
 Enter the role of the Program Manager.